RELEASE255/ML01_project/CONTRIBUTING.md

 5. Open a Pull Request targeting the `main` branch.

 ## 💬 Questions?
-If you have questions about the assembly or configuration, please refer to the [ASSEMBLY guide](01_docs/ML01-assembly.md) or [SETTINGS guide](01_docs/ML01-settings.md) files first.
+If you have questions about the assembly or configuration, please refer to the [Assembly](01_docs/ML01-assembly.md) & [Settings](01_docs/ML01-settings.md) files first.
 For other inquiries, feel free to open a "Question" issue.

 Thank you for being part of the ML01 project journey!